Cataract Surgery Program at Vance Thompson Vision

 See and Do Cataract Surgery

 The See & Do Cataract program is designed to cut down on the number of trips patients have to make to our clinic for cataract surgery.
-Each week, all of our surgeons in Sioux Falls, Fargo and Bozeman, have clinic and surgery center appointments available for patients to be seen in clinic in the morning, have surgery early afternoon, and be back to see you for their one-day post-op appointment.
-The process for referring patients for this type of surgery is detailed below.
-We recently developed a folder which contains the information patients will find useful as they begin their journey.
+Each week, all of our surgeons in Sioux Falls, Fargo, Bozeman, Omaha, Alexandria, Billings and Sioux City have clinic and surgery center appointments available for patients to be seen in clinic in the morning, have surgery early afternoon, and be back to see you for their one-day post-op appointment.
+The process for referring patients for this type of surgery is as easy as completing the referral form and indicating See & Do.
+Our team will send the patient everything they need ahead of their visit to our office.
 The idea is to make the process as easy as possible on you, your staff and your patients, while ensuring your patients understand all of their options related to their surgery.